Virtual Student Organization Center

 Minutes are a way to organize your board meetings under each member and their input.
 Usually, the President will take notes and then upload the Minutes to the Documents tab.

-Saint Xavier Council's document tab indicates their RSO's Minutes.
-Please use The Saint Xavier Council's Meetings example as an outline for your own RSO Minutes and feel free to customize it the way you like.
+Student Government Association's document tab indicates their RSO's Minutes.
+Please use the SGA Meeting Minutes Template as an outline for your RSO Minutes and feel free to customize it the way you like.